 You can purchase tamarind in a variety of ways.
 Tamarind pulp is quite popular, and is the actual compacted fruit pulp (sometimes with seeds) pressed into a block.
 To use blocks of tamarind pulp, a bit of prep is required.
 Soak the pulp in boiling water until softened, and then strain, pressing out the tamarind puree, leaving the fibers and seeds behind.

-How to make tamarind margaritas
+How to make tamarind margaritas with tamarind paste

 Making these refreshing tamarind margaritas is similar to any other margarita recipe.
 We begin by making simple syrup by combining equal parts water and sugar in a small saucepan.